GOL-UniFI/GOL-UniFI.github.io/pages/about.md

 ## HYSTORY of GOL
 <div style="text-align: justify;">
-Our laboratory is named in honor of Gerardo Poggiali.
+<p>Our laboratory is named in honor of Gerardo Poggiali.</p>

-Below, we present a tribute written by Professor Fabio Schoen.
+<p>Below, we present a tribute written by Professor Fabio Schoen.</p>

-"Gerardo has been an extremely brilliant student with whom we, the Global Optimization Group of the Engineering Faculty of the University of Florence, had the opportunity to work and collaborate.
-Gerardo died suddenly in December 2003 and left all of us with an enormous pain: we all miss his great technical skills, his mathematical knowledge, his rigorous programming, but most of all we miss his good character, his deep thinking, his humour.
-In short we miss him really much.
+<p>"Gerardo has been an extremely brilliant student with whom we, the Global Optimization Group of the Engineering Faculty of the University of Florence, had the opportunity to work and collaborate.
+Gerardo died suddenly in December 2003 and left all of us with an enormous pain: we all miss his great technical skills, his
+mathematical knowledge, his rigorous programming, but most of all we miss his good character, his deep thinking, his humour.
+In short we miss him really much.</p>

-Gerardo graduated in Ingegneria Informatica in September 2002 with a thesis on trust region methods for large scale optimization; after graduation he started a collaboration with our research group with the aim of developing a library of fast and reliable software for unconstrained local and global optimization.
+<p>Gerardo graduated in Ingegneria Informatica in September 2002 with a thesis on trust region methods for large scale optimization; after graduation he started a collaboration with our research group with the aim of developing a library of fast and reliable software for unconstrained local and global optimization.
 He developed some very efficient and clean code (he was extremely rigorous, almost an idealist, in programming and, I guess, in his too short life).
 This was intended to be the base for a much larger and ambitious project.
-We are all committed now to carry on with this project, even if we know that, without Gerardo, the difficulties will be great.
+We are all committed now to carry on with this project, even if we know that, without Gerardo, the difficulties will be great.</p>

-Firenze, January 21, 2004"
+<p> Firenze, January 21, 2004"</p>
 </div>